-For 2013, none of our NEOs had preset personal performance goals that determined bonus compensation.
-The Compensation Committee did not engage any outside consultants or formally benchmark compensation amounts against other firms.
-However, the Compensation Committee reviewed TSR and proxy advisor service reports and data.
+For 2014, none of our NEOs were subject to preset personal performance compensation arrangements, and the Compensation Committee did not engage any outside consultants or formally benchmark compensation amounts against other firms.
+However, the Compensation Committee reviewed the performance and NEO compensation data of certain financial institutions.
 While many of the companies included in such data may be described as financial services companies where human capital is of critical importance, Evercore competes only with a small fraction of these companies for employees and clients.
-These companies include Bank of America, Blackstone, Citigroup, Credit Suisse, Deutsche Bank, Goldman Sachs, Greenhill, JPMorgan Chase, Lazard, Morgan Stanley and UBS, with Greenhill and Lazard being our most direct public competitors.
+These companies include Bank of America, Blackstone, Citigroup, Credit Suisse, Deutsche Bank, Goldman Sachs, Greenhill, JPMorgan Chase, Lazard, Moelis & Company, Morgan Stanley and UBS, with Greenhill and Lazard being our most direct public competitors.
 Competition among these companies for qualified personnel has historically been intense.
 The Compensation Committee has not set any specific metrics or targets relative to these competitors.

 In evaluating the performance of and determining bonuses for our NEOs, in recognition of the importance of developing and maintaining client relationships that generate significant and potentially recurring fees, the Compensation Committee focused on, among other things, the revenues generated from client relationships originated or managed by our NEOs with client responsibilities.
 In particular, management reviewed the relative contributions of Messrs.
-Altman, Sibbald and Schlosstein in serving clients (primarily corporate advisory clients).
-In addition, the Compensation Committee took into account our achievement of several strategic and financial accomplishments highlighted in the bullet points above, as well as strategic and financial accomplishments associated with specific individuals, as further discussed below.
-In determining bonuses, the Compensation Committee also took into account the Company's overall superior performance and a qualitative review of a variety of factors based on the role and responsibility of each NEO.
+Altman, Sibbald and Schlosstein in serving clients (primarily corporate Advisory clients).
+In addition, the Compensation Committee took into account our achievement of several strategic and financial accomplishments, as well as strategic and financial accomplishments associated with specific individuals, as further discussed below.
+In determining bonuses, the Compensation Committee also took into account a qualitative review of a variety of factors based on the role and responsibility of each NEO.
 These factors were viewed as a whole, with no single factor having a specified quantitative effect.